Calamitous/iris/README.md

 It is a fully usable message system, designed for use between different users on a single server.

-Iris is strictly text-based, requiring no GUI or web servers.
+Iris is strictly text-based, requiring no GUI, database, or web servers.

  * [Installation](#installation)
  * [Usage](#usage)